Myths about Debt Collections and Bankruptcy

 - Calling your neighbors or family members

-After individuals have hired our law firm, we take all collection letters and calls for them.
-Our clients are instructed to tell debt collectors that they have retained our firm as their attorney.
+After individuals have hired the firm, I or the paralegals take all collection letters and calls for them.
+Clients are instructed to tell debt collectors that they have retained me as their attorney.
 Under the Fair Debt Collection Practices Act, once you have hired an attorney, debt collectors may only contact your attorney to collect a debt.
-Once a bankruptcy case is filed, those creditors can no longer attempt to collect from you and you are discharged from their debt.
+Once a bankruptcy case is filed, those creditors can no longer attempt to collect from you, and you are discharged from their debt.
 When you have a discharge order from a federal bankruptcy judge, that order prevents creditors whose debts were discharged from ever attempting to collect that debt from you.